Creative Europe Programme - Performance - European Commission

 Contribution to gender equality (million EUR) (*):

-• Under the creative Europe programme, special attention is given to applications presenting adequate strategies to ensure gender balance, which is introduced as a cross-cutting priority in all strands of the programme as of the 2021 annual work programme.
+• Under the creative Europe programme, special attention is given to applications presenting adequate strategies to ensure gender balance, which was introduced as a cross-cutting priority in all strands of the programme starting with the 2021 annual work programme.

-• The culture strand of the creative Europe programme is anchored in policy development and EU policy cooperation in the field of culture, notably in line with the objectives of the 2018 New European Agenda for Culture and the 2019-2022 Council Work Plan for Culture.
+• The culture strand of the creative Europe programme is anchored in policy development and EU policy cooperation in the field of culture, notably in line with the objectives of the 2018 new European agenda for culture and the 2019-2022 Council work plan for culture.
 As such, the programme mainstreams the cross-cutting issues of inclusion and diversity through its actions and supports the 2020-2025 gender equality strategy.
-Special attention is given to applications presenting adequate strategies to ensure gender balance and a more sustainable and environmentally respectful industry, along with inclusion, diversity and representativeness.
-There is already a significant number of projects aiming at strengthening gender equality in cultural and creative projects, including mentorship projects, sector-specific evaluations and similar.
-These projects figure in the yearly creative Europe monitoring report, and their results can be further shared through our supported networks.
-In addition, beyond this requirement applicable to all creative Europe projects, the cooperation scheme includes an explicit inclusiveness priority to encourage projects to focus their objectives and activities on gender issues to explore, test and disseminate innovative gender equality practices.
+Special attention is paid to applications presenting adequate strategies to ensure gender balance and a more sustainable and environmentally respectful industry, along with inclusion, diversity and representativeness.
+A significant number of projects already aim to strengthen gender equality in cultural and creative projects, including mentorship projects, sector-specific evaluations, etc. These projects appear in the yearly creative Europe monitoring report, and their results can be further shared through our supported networks.
+In addition, beyond this requirement that is applicable to all creative Europe projects, the cooperation scheme includes an explicit inclusiveness priority to encourage projects to focus their objectives and activities on gender issues to explore, test and disseminate innovative gender equality practices.

-• Media and cross-sectoral strands: the 2021-2027 strategy of the audiovisual sector envisages further policy development by including gender activities in all European actions that concern the audiovisual sector.
+• Media and cross-sectoral strands: the 2021-2027 strategy for the audiovisual sector envisages further policy development by including gender activities in all EU actions that concern the audiovisual sector.
 The focus of the strategy has moved from gender alone to the broader concept of diversity.
-Since 2021 the media strand has encouraged companies to include gender and inclusiveness strategies in their businesses, and the 2021-2022 evaluations show that almost all applicants are making use of this opportunity to increase the value of their projects and hence contribute to achieving gender balance.
+Since 2021, the MEDIA strand has encouraged companies to include gender and inclusiveness strategies in their businesses, and the 2021-2022 evaluations show that almost all applicants are making use of this opportunity to increase the value of their projects and hence contribute to achieving gender balance.
 Creative Europe applicants are requested to show the action taken in their companies in support of diversity and gender equality.
 Also, for the first time, in 2022, the training scheme included a module targeting women, based on capacity building and mentoring opportunities.

 • Regarding interventions the principal objective of which is to improve gender equality (score 2), the total yearly contribution to gender is based on beneficiary organisations’ applications for funding for projects with gender-related topics.